 Prior to coming to Toronto, I earned my B.A. (honors) in philosophy from the University of Missouri, followed by a year of teaching English to elementary school kids in Montpellier, France with the TAPIF program.

 My research interests are primarily in normative ethics and political philosophy, but I also maintain interests in philosophy of law, bioethics, and aesthetics.
-In addition to my work on national partiality in war, I've also been developing projects on the morality of sanctions, some topics in bioethics (right now: autonomy in physician-assisted suicide), and the significance of the genetic relationship in partiality.
+In addition to my work on national partiality in war, I'm developing projects in and around bioethics and related issues in partiality.